gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Whenever a T-valid timeout occurs, the SCTP endpoint will send an ERROR chunk with "Error in Protection" cause (specified in
-{{eprotect}}) and extra cause "Timeout During Protection Handshake or Validation" identifer 0x03 to indicate this failure.
-To indicate in which phase the timeout occured an additional extra cause code is added.
+{{eprotect}}) and extra cause "Timeout During Protection Handshake or Validation" identifier 0x03 to indicate this failure.
+To indicate in which phase the timeout occurred an additional extra cause code is added.
 If the protection engine specifies that key management is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
-If the T-valid timeout occurs during the protection association parameter validation, the extra cause code to use is "Failure in Protection Engines Validation" identifer 0x02.
+If the T-valid timeout occurs during the protection association parameter validation, the extra cause code to use is "Failure in Protection Engines Validation" identifier 0x02.

 ## Critical Error from Protection Engine {#eengine}